Private bag, Malua Theological College, Apia, SAMOA

 12

-1 Scholarship student EFKS/CCCS
+1 Scholarship students EFKS/CCCS

 Student Association